Koparo/videojs-ng/README.md

 By default videojs ships with Apache 2 licensed vtt.js use the novtt include in application.js if you want to avoid it:

     //= require video-novtt

 #### IE8 support

-if you happen to need ie8 support include (application.js):
+If you happen to need ie8 support include (application.js):

     //= require video-ie8

 ### Languages